 - The remuneration of approximately 70% of the Company's employees is based on a combination of fixed and variable remuneration. - The variable remuneration of Board minus 1 executive employees is subject to a sustainability-oriented deferral rule.
-This sustainability requirement also applies to members of the Management Board (see section 2.2.2. a). - Subject to applicable law, respectively applicable collective bargaining agreements the Company's employees are entitled to a severance payment in accordance with section 2.3.2. - The Company's employees are entitled to paid annual leave as well as paid sick leave.
-In addition, they are entitled to social benefit payments (betriebsfürsorgerische Leistungen) in accordance with applicable law, respectively collective bargaining agreements.

-- Subject to the applicable company-internal provisions, the company's employees are entitled to an anniversary bonus after 25, 35, and 45 years of service.
+This sustainability requirement also applies to members of the Managing Board (see clause 2.2.2. a). - Subject to applicable law and/or applicable collective bargaining agreements, the Company's employees are entitled to a severance payment in accordance with clause 2.3.2. - The Company's employees are entitled to paid annual leave as well as paid sick leave.
+In addition, they are entitled to social benefit payments (betriebsfürsorgerische Leistungen) in accordance with applicable law and/or collective bargaining agreements. - Subject to the applicable Company-internal provisions, the Company's employees are entitled to an anniversary bonus after 25, 35 and 45 years of service.

-2.2 Remuneration of members of the Management Board
+2.2 Remuneration of members of the Managing Board

-The remuneration of members of the Management Board consists of the following components:
+The remuneration of members of the Managing Board consists of the following components: